-6. REGISTERING AS AN APPLICANT FOR THE FIRST TIME2
+7. REGISTERING AS AN APPLICANT FOR THE FIRST TIME

-As detailed under 'Thinking About Applying' (Section 4), you should direct any queries about the scheme and application process to your Research Office.
-However, if you have a technical issue regarding the use of the OLS, please read these Guidelines, the FAQ document and watch the online presentation, all available on our website www.research.ie.
-If your issue is not addressed through any of these mechanisms, only then should you email postgrad@research.ie with an outline of your query.
-Please include your Project ID, the browser you are using, and if appropriate, a screenshot of the OLS and any error messages.
+You should direct any queries about the scheme and application process to your Research Office.
+However, if you have a technical issue regarding the use of the OLS, please read these Guidelines and the FAQ document (available on our website, www.research.ie).
+If your issue is not addressed through either of these mechanisms, only then should you email schemes@research.ie with an outline of your technical issue.

+For any technical query, please include the following details in your email: your Project ID, the browser you are using, and if appropriate, a screenshot of the OLS and any error messages.